jonasbkarlsson/ev_smart_charging/README.md

 If there is no integration that provides the EV Target SOC, one can create a Number Helper in Setting -> Devices & Services -> Helpers (for example named "Target SOC" that typically will create an entity `input_number.target_soc`), and then use this entity when configuring the integration.

 ## Integrating with chargers
-If your charger's integration does not provide a swicth entity that this integration can use for control, then the connection between this integration and your charger's integration can in many cases be made with automations.
+If your charger's integration does not provide a switch entity that this integration can use for control, then the connection between this integration and your charger's integration can in many cases be made with automations.

 Also, if information about the EV being connected to the charger is available, an automation can provide that information to the integration in order to improve the handling of the case when the car is not connected to the charger at the time charging is planned to start.